 Every county sheriff has its own procedures, deadlines, fees, and renewal paperwork (though most counties share the same common application).
 People should contact their local sheriff for instructions.

-Denver procedures for renewing a concealed handgun permit
+1. What are Denver procedures for renewing a concealed handgun permit?

 Denver Police Department Administration Building